salepape/solar-system-simulation/README.md

 * <b>Load Project</b> if unloaded
 * <b>Set it as Startup project</b> if Solution Configuration is empty.

 An Assimp DLL should automatically be added to the Project folder after it has successfully built.
-If, for some reason, it doesn't work, you can:
+If not, you can:
 * copy the DLL manually located in <i>OpenGLProject/Tools/Libraries/[OS Architecture]/Assimp</i>
-* execute the batch file `CopyDLLPostBuild.bat` yourself from a cmd by running the command `copy [Relative path to DLL]\[assimp].dll [Relative path to .exe]`.
+* execute the batch file `CopyDLLPostBuild.bat` from a cmd: `copy [path to DLL]\[assimp].dll [path to .exe]`.

 ## :joystick: Controls